nialloulton/AutoMMM/README.md

-# AutoMMM.ai An Open Source Experimental Automodeller for Feature Selection in Marketing Mix Models
+# AutoMMM.ai An Experimental Open-source Automodeller for Feature Selection in Marketing Mix Models

 ## _by [1749.io](https://1749.io)_